 Next year, it should take 15 minutes.

-Expat Topic, That's England
+Taxation, That's England

 If your income consists of solely salary and wages, then filing a tax return in England is a very simple self-assessment process.
 Online or on paper, you literally need to provide just a handful of numbers from your W-2 equivalent (called P60), tick off a bunch of boxes, sign, and voilà, you’re done.